falkr/ttm4115/pages/unit-1-setup/teamwork-1.md

 ### Find Your Teams Channel

-In the Team for the course, create a **public** channel for your Team.
-Call it *Team XX*, so for instance *Team 01* for Team 1.
-Keep it public so other can send you files and messages, we need that later in the course.
+In the Team for the course, there is a **public** channel for your Team (called *Team XX*, so for instance *Team 01* for Team 01).
+It is public so other can send you files and messages, we need that later in the course.

-Store all your documents in the files section of your team's channel.
+Store all your documents in the 'Shared' section of your team's channel.

 ### Create a Team Reflection Document